UMD: A Globally Connected University

 - A Home Institution Certification from their academic institution

-The intern must have English language skills sufficient to function on a day-to-day basis in the internship.
-English language proficiency can be verified by one of the following:
+The J-1 Student Intern must possess English language skills sufficient to function on a day-to-day basis and to successfully participate in their program.
+English language proficiency can be verified through one of the following:

 - English language test - TOEFL with a minimum score of 80

 - English language test - IELTS with a minimum score of 5.5

 - TOEIC Listening and Reading Test with a minimum score of 400 on listening and 400 on reading